Sections in This Article

 - If you must insert tables, only use single-column tables.
 Multi-column tables cannot be exported to transmission documents.
 When tables are exported, they are flattened to comma-separated text values.

-Note If you see merge field queries in the narrative, contact Veeva Services or your administrator.
+Note If you see merge field queries in the narrative, contact Veeva Services or your Admin.
 There may be a configuration issue on the narrative template.

 Lock Merge Field Tokens from Re-Generating